jamie2017/WordTree/README.md

     1. Handle 404.html and image file
     2. Use pydot recursively draw node and generate plot
     3. Familiar with NLTK WordNet libary
-    4. Difference use api practice between Flask and BaseHTTPServer
+    4. Api practice with Flask and BaseHTTPServer